 1940s Black Tie

-- Dinner jacket with wide silk or satin peak lapels and a nipped in waist.
+- Dinner jacket with wide silk (or satin) peak lapels and a nipped in waist.
 The drape was long, to mid thigh.
 Single or double breasted jackets were worn as well as the shawl collar jacket.
-Black or midnight blue with black satin lapels.
+It could be black or midnight blue with black satin lapels.

 1948 and the Bold Look

 The bold look of the late 1940s that would later dominate the early 1950s reintroduced men to exaggerated formality (thanks to movie stars who demonstrated the new fad on the silver screen).
 In formalwear, this meant a return of the wide and boxy double breasted jacket with extra wide peak lapels that were last seen in the 1930s.

 Dress shirts went the opposite direction of the formal jacket with new soft silk or cotton broadcloth dress shirts and semi soft pleated tuxedo shirts with fold down collars (AKA normal dress shirt collars).
 These new shirts were a welcome change from stiff shirts and collars of yesteryear.